matloff/TidyverseSkeptic/README.md

 3. Inadequate generalizability.

+To me, the proper placement of Tidy in R courses should be:

+* **dplyr:** Taught, along with **data.table**, at the Intermediate R level.

+* **purrr:** Taught only at the Advanced level.

+* pipes: Taught at the Intermediate level, for understanding code that uses it, but not recommended.

 I am certainly not saying one should only use base R; on the contrary, CRAN is a major advantage of R, which I use extensively.
 But the Tidyverse should be considered advanced R, not for beginners,